 Students are encouraged to vote in all federal, state, and local elections.
-Consistent with University System policy, a student whose class schedule will otherwise prevent him or her from voting will be permitted an excused absence for the interval reasonably required for voting.
+Consistent with the University System of Georgia policy, a student whose class schedule will otherwise prevent him or her from voting will be permitted an excused absence for the interval reasonably required for voting.
 It is noted that opportunities for early voting will reduce much of the need for such absences.